mongodb/openapi/tools/postman/README.md

 # Postman Collections from OpenAPI

-This folder contains the code required to generate the MongoDB Atlas Postman collections from the MongoDB OpenAPI Specification.
-All scripts can be run locally if the environment variables for POSTMAN_API_KEY, WORKSPACE_ID, BASE_URL, and SLACK_WEBHOOK_URL are set
+Folder contains the code required to generate the [MongoDB Atlas Postman collections](https://www.postman.com/mongodb-devrel?tab=collections).
+Collections are generated from from the MongoDB OpenAPI Specification.

 ## Purpose of the project

 Scripts allow for the generation of Postman collections from OpenAPI specifications.
-This allows the [DevRel Postman workspace](https://www.postman.com/mongodb-devrel) to stay up to date with the latest version of the API.
+This allows the [DevRel Postman workspace](https://www.postman.com/mongodb-devrel?tab=collections) to stay up to date with the latest version of the
+API.

+Process of updating involves:

 1. Fetching OpenAPI file
 2. Converting OpenAPI file to Postman Collection
 3. Updating information about the Collection
 4. Uploading the Collection to Postman

-## Postman folder structure

-- `openapi` - Where the OpenAPI Spec, version information, and fork files are stored
-- `tmp` - Where the Postman Collection is generated and the temporary working files are stored
-- `scripts` - Where the Bash scripts are stored
-- `validation` - Where the files for spectral validation of the generated collection is stored

 ## Postman Collection Generation Workflow